 We typically start treatment by offering patients conservative approaches, such as:

 - Medications or injections, such as nonsteroidal anti-inflammatory drugs or steroids

 - Orthotics, boot walkers, or custom braces for functional mobilization

 - Physical therapy to restore function, strength, and movement

 - Platelet-rich plasma injections, in which a small amount of blood is drawn and spun in a centrifuge to separate the platelets; the platelets are then injected into the foot or ankle to speed healing

 - Shockwave or extracorporeal pulse activation therapy (EPAT) directed into the soft tissue, stimulating blood flow and metabolism and accelerating healing

 Surgery for Foot and Ankle Conditions

 For some patients, conservative measures fail to control foot and ankle pain, and only surgical treatments can ease pain and restore function.
-Our foot surgeons offer the latest in reconstructive techniques, such as minimally invasive or arthroscopic surgery, open surgery, and realignment surgery for foot deformities.
+Our foot and ankle surgeons offer the latest in reconstructive techniques, such as minimally invasive or arthroscopic surgery, open surgery, and realignment surgery for ankle and foot deformities.